Dependent Clauses

-Dependent clauses (or subordinate clauses) are parts of sentences that contain their own internal logic (e.g., they have a conjugated verb with a subject), but they cannot stand on their own due to a conjunction or pronoun that begins the clause that makes the idea incomplete without the context of a main clause.
+Dependent clauses (or subordinate clauses) are parts of sentences that contain their own internal logic (e.g., they have a conjugated verb with a subject), but they cannot stand on their own because they begin with a subordinating conjunction or subordinating pronoun that begins the clause that makes the idea incomplete without the context of a main clause.
 Here’s an example:

 The dependent clause in this sentence, “when the sun set”, begins with a subordinating conjunction, “when”, and has its own internal logic: a conjugated verb “set” with the subject “the sun.”
 However, if the full sentence consisted simply of: